001-run/Mak-Gam/README.md

 ![Pushy pushy](http://i.imgur.com/l9mDupK.gif)

-!Note that a control is required to test the demo.
+!A controller is required to test the demo.
+_An Xbox360 controller was used to playtest this project._

 Installation
 ------------